KTH/style/apps/style-web/src/pages/style/en/guides/page-structure.md

 ### Minimal template

-The components above are expected to be placed like this:
+Place the components mentioned before like this:

 ```html
 <body>